This page is also available in: Español (Spanish)

 A change in governance or an organization can be compared to open-heart surgery.
 Just like heart surgery is invasive for a human organism, so is a change in governance.
 Recognizing that is key to understanding pitfalls in implementing sociocracy.

 You want to implement sociocracy but you don’t know how to go about it?
-This article walks you through the different phases – plus resources you can use in each stage.
+This article walks you through the different phases and gives you a roadmap for implementation.

 If you are a social enterpreneur, integrity in your decision-making will be important to you, and you’re not willing to compromise just because you’re just starting out.
 What do you need to know about decision making?